espressif/esp-thread-br/docs/en/codelab/service_discovery.rst

 3.3.
 Service Discovery
 **********************

-The ESP Thread Border Router allows devices on the Thread and Wi-Fi network to discover services published on both the networks.
+The ESP Thread Border Router allows devices on the Thread and Wi-Fi/Ethernet network to discover services published on both the networks.

 Hardware Prerequisites
 ------------------------